SterlingMcKinley/KuraLabs/Deployments/Deployment3/README.md

  * trigger & automate the deployment of a Flask application to open source software (Nginx & Gunicorn) in a different VPC

-**Please refer to Deployment_3.md [documentation](Deployments/Deployment3/Documentation/Deployment_3.md)** describing the process of this deployment and reactions.
+Please refer to [Deployment_3.md Documentation](https://github.com/SterlingMcKinley/KuraLabs/blob/main/Deployments/Deployment3/Documentation/Deployment_3.md) describing the process of this deployment and reactions.

-   * A diagram of the CI/CD pipeline and VPC will be included in the documentation.
+A diagram of the CI/CD pipeline and VPC will be included in the documentation folder. -> [Deployment3_diagram](https://github.com/SterlingMcKinley/KuraLabs/blob/main/Deployments/Deployment3/Documentation/deployment3_diagram.drawio.pdf)

+A diagram of the software stack will be included in the documentation folder. -> [Deployment3_Software_Stack_Diagram](https://github.com/SterlingMcKinley/KuraLabs/blob/main/Deployments/Deployment3/Documentation/Deployment3_Software_Stack_Diagram.png)

-The working repository can found here -> [url-shortener](https://github.com/SterlingMcKinley/kuralabs_deployment_3.git)
+The workspace repository can found here -> [url-shortener](https://github.com/SterlingMcKinley/kuralabs_deployment_3.git)